How to get bookmarked PDF from Word document

 |Printed by:||Guest user|

-Bookmarks are used for navigation within the PDF file - they should be based on the chapter titles and subtitles of your document.
+Bookmarks are used for navigation within the PDF file.

 To generate bookmarks the titles, subtitles should be properly formatted (with Heading styles) within the Word document.